7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 5. Education

-This is another important category that’s often part of the 6-second scan.
-A simple, one-word header like “Education” or “Qualifications” is perfect.
-You can also be more specific and divide it further into sections like “Certifications” or “Professional Development."
+This is another important category that’s often part of the recruiter’s initial scan.
+You can also be more specific and divide it into academic and work-related learning.
 Key information to add within this section is the level of qualification, subject title, and year of completion.
+A simple header here is perfect, such as:

 This post has more details on listing education on a resume.